Take a look at the confusing emotions felt by children of the incarcerated.

 A TRAGEDY

-The tragedy is that life has suddenly changed for the child and they are often too young to understand why.
+A parent’s incarceration means that a child’s life has suddenly changed, and often the child is too young to understand why.
 This is how things look to the child:

 - NO WARNING